klumw/esp32_cam_face_recognition/README.md

 For better privacy protection video streaming over the network is not used.
 Because the cam uses a low power ESP32 microprocessor, power consumption during face recognition phase is only about 1 Watt.

-### Enrolling a face
+### Face enrollment

-Look into the camera and press and hold the boot button for about 3 seconds.The face params together with a Face ID are stored in flash memory.
+Face the camera and press and hold the boot button for about 3 seconds.The face parameters together with a Face ID are stored in flash memory.

-### Removing  a Face ID
+### Face deletion

 Press the boot button twice briefly.
 The last saved Face ID will be removed.

-### Transmitting the Face ID via Mqtt
+### Face recognition events

-If a face is recognized, the camera publishes the Face ID (a positive int value) to the face recognition topic.
-If an unknown face is detected, the camera will report this with an ID of -1.
+If a face is recognized, the Face ID (a positive int value) is published to the face recognition topic.
+If an unknown face is detected, an ID of -1 is published.

 ### Configuration

 The following parameters need to be configured via the menuconfig functionality of the ESP32 SDK.
 Some parameters have default values.

 Wifi hostname: ESP_HOST_NAME
 Wifi SSID: ESP_WIFI_SSID
 Wifi password: ESP_WIFI_PASSWORD
 Mqtt host url: MQTT_HOST
-Face recognition topic name: MQTT_TOPIC_RECOGNITION Camera command topic name: MQTT_TOPIC_COMMAND
+Face recognition topic name: MQTT_TOPIC_RECOGNITION
+Camera command topic name: MQTT_TOPIC_COMMAND

 ### ESP32-CAM-MB Module